 CLAT Preparation 2026 for Legal Reasoning: Skills to Enhance

 One of the biggest differences in the pattern of CLAT Legal Reasoning section over the previous years (until 2019) is that you will not be supplied with the principles and facts separately.
 Also, you will have to find facts and apply rules by yourself.
 Remember, the purpose of the questions is not to test the factual knowledge related to Law but your ability to apply rules to a factual context based on the constraints presented.
-Therefore, to crack this section, you must focus on enhancing the following skills:
+To clear this section, you should work on improving these skills:

 - Reading skills